 The principal should have a Florida real estate lawyer draft and/or review the real estate power before it is signed by the principal.
 Principals should understand that the agent will be given powers to decide key issues that will bind the principal.

-Generally, the signature must also include a notary acknowledgement of the date of the principal’s signature and the place of the signature.
+Generally, the signature must also include a notary acknowledgment of the date of the principal’s signature and the place of the signature.

 If the principal is out of the country, then the principal will likely need to sign the real estate power of attorney at a US consulate or embassy.
 Military personnel can sign the POA before a military officer.